-- include principles and characteristics of high-impact practices? - ask students to connect their learning in the course to other topics within the discipline and beyond?

-- augment student communication skills using modalities that are inclusive relative to the intended audience? - allow students to demonstrate intellectual, interpersonal, and cognitive skills? - promote the connection of learning in a course to skill development, personal development, and career development?
+- include principles and characteristics of high-impact practices - ask students to connect their learning in the course to other topics within the discipline and beyond augment student communication skills using modalities that are inclusive relative to the intended audience - allow students to demonstrate intellectual, interpersonal, and cognitive skills? - promote the connection of learning in a course to skill development, personal development, and career development - e) If the new honors embedded course can count toward the major of the submitting unit (whether as a required course or as an elective), please include the curriculum map of that program to which you have added the newly proposed course, indicating the program goal(s) or learning outcome(s) and levels it is designed to meet.